jsomsanith/react-app/packages/entities/README.md

 }
 ```

-### ReplaceInCollectionById
+### ReplaceInCollectionByIndex

-Replace an element in a collection, at the provided id.
+Replace an element in a collection, at the provided index.

 **Method**
 ```javascript